-This role requires a basic disclosure and a security check.
-Any offer of employment we make to you will be conditional upon the satisfactory completion of this/these check(s); whether an outcome is satisfactory will be determined by the University.
+This role requires a security and basic disclosure check.
+Any offer of employment we make to you will be conditional upon the satisfactory completion of this check; whether an outcome is satisfactory will be determined by the University.

 Equality and Diversity